Packaging the Framework

 Note: You might need to manually create the IssuePr link file.
 It will be automated in the future.

 Update the Documentation

 For any significant changes to how NUnit is used or what it does, the appropriate pages of the documentation should be updated or new pages created.
-If you do this in advance of the release (which is actually a good idea) you should do it in a way that the new documentation is not visible until the release is actually made.
+For new features or changes to features, include the version of NUnit that the feature was implemented in.

 Push All Changes